Type UB I submarine: Constantinople Flotilla

 The three Type UB I boats of the Constantinople Flotilla seem to have patrolled primarily in the Black Sea.
-UB-8 was transferred to the Bulgarian Navy in May 1916, and UB-7 disappeared in the Black Sea in October 1916, leaving UB-14 as the sole remaining German Type UB I in the flotilla; she was surrendered at Sevastopol in November 1918 to French armies stationed there during the Russian Civil War.
+UB-8 was transferred to the Bulgarian Navy on 26 May 1916, and UB-7 disappeared in the Black Sea in October 1916, leaving UB-14 as the sole remaining German Type UB I in the flotilla; she was surrendered at Sevastopol in November 1918 to French armies stationed there during the Russian Civil War.